svenkatesans/svenkatesans/README.md

 - 👋 Hi, I’m @svenkatesans B.Tech (IT),M.Tech(Software Engineering)
 - 👀 I’m interested in python, django and flask projects,cyber security & Pentesting ,etc
-- 🌱 I’m currently learning python and test automation tools
+- 🌱 I’m Good in python and test automation tools
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me svsan81@gmail.com